When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 |Top Speed||28 mph on the flat (up to 32 mph with pedalling)|

 |Maximum Load||300 lbs|

 |Suspension||Front and rear coil-sprung with hydraulic lock-out (front suspension fork)|

 |Accessories||Kickstand, pannier rack, headlights, rear tail/brake light|

 Thanks for reading.
-We hope you found this Engwe Engine Pro 750w review helpful.
+I hope you found this Engwe Engine Pro 750w review helpful.
 If you have any questions relating to the Engwe.
-Please leave a message in the comments section, and one of our team will get back to you within 48 hrs.
+Please leave a message in the comments section, and I will get back to you within 48 hrs.